Policies

 Course Requirements

-The course requires active participation in class through discussion and
+The course requires active participation in class through discussion and hands-on lab activities.

-Students are required to sarrive to class in time, actively participate in discussions, and ubmit all hands-on lab activities.
+Students are required to prepare for class by completing the reading prior to lecture, arrive to class on time, actively participate in discussions, and submit all hands-on lab activities.
+Frequent questions and especially wrong answers are strongly encouraged.

-to work in teams to investigate a topic at the intersection of AI and one of the UN sustainable development goals.
+In addition, the course has a final project that requires working in teams to investigate a topic at the intersection of AI and society.
 As part of your team project, you will be expected to do the following:

-- Drafting a team contract
+- Draft a team contract

-- Developing a paper proposal
+- Develop a project proposal

-- Developing a project website
+- Develop a project website to share and promote your work

 - Reflect on your own learning and contributions to the project